MicrosoftDocs/memdocs/memdocs/intune/enrollment/corporate-identifiers-add.md

 # Identify devices as corporate-owned

-**Applies to**:
-- Android
-- iOS/iPadOS
-- Windows 11
+*Applies to Android, iOS/iPadOS, Windows 11*

 Ensure that corporate devices are marked as *corporate-owned* as soon as they enroll by adding their corporate identifiers ahead of time in the Microsoft Intune admin center.
-Corporate devices unlock more device management capabilities than personal devices.
-For example, Microsoft Intune can collect more information about corporate-owned devices for you, such as full phone number and app inventory.

-You can upload a file of corporate identifiers in the admin center or enter each identifier separately.
+The benefit of managing corporate devices is that they enable more device management capabilities than personal devices.
+For example, Microsoft Intune can collect full phone number and app inventory from a corporate device, but can only collect partial phone number and app inventory for personal devices.
+To add corporate identifiers to Microsoft Intune, you can upload a file of corporate identifiers in the admin center or enter each identifier separately.

 It isn't necessary to add corporate identifiers for all deployments.
 During enrollment, Intune automatically assigns corporate-owned status to devices that join to Microsoft Entra via:

 - [Device enrollment manager](device-enrollment-manager-enroll.md) account (all platforms)
 - An Apple device enrollment program such as [Apple School Manager](apple-school-manager-set-up-ios.md), Apple Business Manager, or [Apple Configurator](apple-configurator-enroll-ios.md) (iOS/iPadOS only)